Chris35Wills/Chris35Wills.github.io/courses/Intermediate_python/testing.md

 Obviously, we can't write tests to cover every problem, and indeed trying to write too large a test suite would cost us more time than would be worthwhile.
 However, you will quickly work out how much is the _right_ amount of testing, through trial and error.
 There is definitely no excuse for never testing, and any effort expended in writing tests is less painful than dealing with the aftermath of either;

 * A bug being discovered in your script just before you publish a paper on the results, leading you to have to delay publication or, worse, have to make a retraction.
-* Or (as happened once to myself) having to tell another scientist that all of their calculations have to be run again as the script they had been using had a bug that rendered all output incorrect.
+* Having to tell another scientist that all of their calculations have to be run again as the script they had been using had a bug that rendered all output incorrect.

 In addition, you should also periodically review your tests, like code, to avoid